sonmarcho/sonmarcho.github.io/5-passions.md

 <blockquote style="font-style: normal">
 - How would you say [some sentence] in Chinese?<br>
 - You would say [such and such].<br>
-- But this doesn't mean the same thing at all.
+- But this doesn't express the same thing at all.
 How would you preserve the meaning?<br>
 - Well, you <i>can't</i>.
 </blockquote>